Egenica/weather-app/README.md

 - Code test coverage needs to be added.
 - Maybe the background should change based on the current day fade out old in new but could be a bit clunky - Might need to test locally.
 - Background isn't updated if location is changed until page has manually been refreshed.
-- I think the location Todmorden is the only location currently that has dynamic backgrounds so other locations will need to be added and backgrounds created.
+- I think the backgrounds should match the location, currently it has yorkshire based dynamic backgrounds so other locations will need a set of backgrounds created and the code updating to check for a location match.
 Microsoft AI image gen -> https://copilot.microsoft.com/images/create
 - All weather conditions aren't currently covered with background images so can display an incorrect image aka a default which isn't ideal